What is your zero point?

-Returning to the indoor range you just reverse this setting, including any additonal adjustments for the weather.
+Returning to the indoor range you just reverse this setting, including any additonal adjustments you have made for the weather.

 Repeat the above process for a third time and you have a figure for you 100yd zero point.
 This can either be recorded as the change from indoor to 100yd or the change from 50m to 100yd.
 If you need to change from 50m to 100yd ranges you can do some simple maths to get the answer.
 For me, the change from 50m to 100yd is 50 clicks on elevation and 10 clicks on windage.

 My figures seem a bit too perfect and I didn't believe them when I first did it.
 I have tried to use 51 and 9 but I keep coming back to 50/10!
 You may find that your initial settings need to be updated once you have some experience of just winding the changes on rather than gently creeping across the target like we started.